 In college, the women’s XC race is 6k or about 3.7 miles.
 The men’s XC race is typically run as an 8k, which is almost exactly five miles.
 During regionals and nationals however, the course is a 10k or about 6.25 miles.

 Sidenote: Personally, I think it’s stupid to change the distance for such important meets, but I don’t make the rules, I just complain about them.

-Usually runners will wear XC spikes on every course, if they are competitive.
+Usually, runners will wear XC spikes on every course, if they are competitive.
 It doesn’t matter what the weather is like because officials won’t cancel the meet unless lightning is striking all around the course or the officials think it is too hot to run.
-Personally, in high school and college I’ve run in pouring rain, in the snow, and in temperatures of just over 100 degrees.
-XC is always run during the fall, because track is always conducted during the spring.
+Personally, in high school and college, I’ve run in the pouring rain, in the snow, and in temperatures of just over 100 degrees.
+XC is always run during the fall because the track is always conducted during the spring.
 I won’t bore you with how the teams are scored, but each team consists of the top five members who are counted and the next two fastest who can displace the other teams.
 So the seven fastest runners can influence who wins the meet.